Hikes, Hiking, Kids, Missouri, St. Louis

 • Scenic Value: 5/5 Beautiful year round

 There are several parking areas available.
 While the hiking trails are open year round, the campgrounds are only open March-November.
 During the off season, only the take-out parking lot on the north side of the river is open.
+There is a $5 daily recreation fee.
+Boxes to pay are located at the trailhead.

 The path passes several large boulders that make a nice vantage point of the river.